 3. Learning Support Programme (LSP), Reading Remediation Programme (RRP) & School-based Dyslexia

 The LSP (P1 & P2), RRP (P3 & P4) and SDR (P3 & P4) are literacy support programmes that cater to the needs of struggling readers who are given additional support in reading to keep up with the standard EL curriculum better.
 The lessons are conducted by trained Learning Support Coordinators (LSC), RRP and SDR teacher-instructors who provide the necessary remediation in reading through a comprehensive teaching package and guidelines developed by the Reading Unit of EL Curriculum Planning and Development Division.

 4. High-ability (HA) Enrichment ProgrammeTo provide an opportunity for our high-ability students to optimise their potential in the learning of the English language beyond the classroom, the following series of enrichment modules are conducted for the high-ability students in the various levels:

 ii.
 Writing Enrichment Programme (Primary 5 & 6)

 a.
 Performance-based Assessment such as show-and-tell, speech & drama, reading aloud, stimulus-based conversation etc.

 b.
-Pen-and-Paper Assessment which are mainly the Mid-Year & Year-End Semestral Assessment (SA), as well as mini language tests.
+Pen-and-Paper Assessment which are mainly the Mid-Year & Year-End Assessments (Primary 3 – 6).